falkien/Sunlu_S8_Switchwire_Conversion/README.md

 # Sunlu_S8_Switchwire_Conversion

+***UPDATE 05/01/25*** I recently sold my Switchwire.
+I am going to leave this page up for anyone int eh future looking for info on a Sunlu S8 Switchwire conversion

 ***UPDATE 07/27/24*** Look for major changes in this entire section over the next couple of weeks.
 I am redoing the entire electronics and Skirt area.
 This includes all new skirts, upgrade to the SKR Mini E3 V3, and replacing the PVC electronic cover panels with printed pieces.

 You will find here all the files needed to upgrade your Sunlu S8 to a Voron Switchwire.
 This is a work in progress so please bear with me. <br />